aymanapatel/blog/clppgqlaf000d09l3a38z4t8t.md

 > Use for replication and sharding of the data.

-Grafana has their own implementation of carbon-relay called as [carbon-relay-ng](https://github.com/grafana/carbon-relay-ng) which is blazingly fast, built-in aggregator functionality such as cross-series & cross-time aggregations .etc.
-Read more on [Grafana doc site](https://grafana.com/docs/grafana-cloud/send-data/metrics/metrics-graphite/data-ingestion/)
+Grafana has its implementation of carbon-relay called [carbon-relay-ng](https://github.com/grafana/carbon-relay-ng) which is blazingly fast, built-in aggregator functionality such as cross-series & cross-time aggregations .etc.
+Read more on the [Grafana doc site](https://grafana.com/docs/grafana-cloud/send-data/metrics/metrics-graphite/data-ingestion/)

 * 1. Carbon-aggregator

 Used to aggregate metrics.
 Why aggregate?
-As too much data can lead to a lot of noise, performance degradation as well as storage costs; carbon-aggregator rewuirs to redice the cardinality/granularity of data which ultimate leads to better I/O performance
+As too much data can lead to a lot of noise, performance degradation as well and storage costs; carbon-aggregator attempts to reduce the cardinality/granularity of data which ultimately leads to better I/O performance

 * 1. Carbon-cache

-It takes data coming from carbon-aggregator and dumps to Whisper(or Ceres) for persistent storage.
-It also loads some of data into RAM for faster access.
+It takes data coming from the **carbon-aggregator** and dumps it to Whisper(or Ceres) for persistent storage.
+It also loads some of the data into RAM for faster access.

 * 1. Carbon-aggregator-cache

-It is a combination of both Carbon-cache and Carbon-aggregator in order to reduce the resource utilization of running both as sepreate daemons.
+It is a combination of both Carbon-cache and Carbon-aggregator in order to reduce the resource utilization of running both as separate daemons.

 ### Database and Data Storage